-- Abdominal pain, especially if it's not completely relieved by a bowel movement, or occurs at night
+- Belly pain, especially if it's not related to a bowel movement, or occurs at night

 - Anemia related to low iron

-If you have these signs or symptoms, or if an initial treatment for IBS doesn't work, you'll likely need additional tests.
+If you have these symptoms, or if an initial treatment for IBS doesn't work, you'll likely need additional tests.

 - Colonoscopy.
-Your doctor uses a small, flexible tube to examine the entire length of the colon.
+Your provider uses a small, flexible tube to examine the entire length of the colon.

-- X-ray or CT scan.
-These tests produce images of your abdomen and pelvis that might allow your doctor to rule out other causes of your symptoms, especially if you have abdominal pain.
-Your doctor might fill your large intestine with a liquid (barium) to make any problems more visible on X-ray.
-This barium test is sometimes called a lower GI series.
+- CT scan.
+This test produces images of your abdomen and pelvis that might rule out other causes of your symptoms, especially if you have belly pain.

 Laboratory tests can include: